-She shared what she had learned in a newsletter, and the first edition of the Tightwad Gazette book was born from that.
+She shared what she had learned in a newsletter, and the first edition of the Tightwad Gazette book was born.
 As well as her own sensible advice, it contains correspondence and moneysaving tips from the readers of the newsletters.
-It is aimed at an American audience and somewhat dated in places (how to make typewriter ribbons last longer by spraying them with hairspray 😄) but is still a fantastic course for those who want to find ideas and inspiration to help them save money.
+It is aimed at an American audience and somewhat dated in places (how to make typewriter ribbons last longer by spraying them with hairspray 😄).
+However, it is still a fantastic course for those who want to find ideas and inspiration to help them save money.
 It is a real game changer and I really recommend it.
 Mine is well thumbed and rather dog eared now so it really was worth every penny.

 I wish Amy would come out of retirement and write her own blog.
-I think we need her common sense approach to life more than ever!
+We need her common sense approach to life more than ever!